notnotjeff/prospect-scraper/README.md

   draft_round: 'The round that the player was picked in (set as null if undrafted) [integer]',
   draft_pick: 'The exact pick number the player was taken at in their draft (set as null if undrafted) [integer]',
   draft_year: 'Year the player was drafted (set as null if undrafted) [integer]',
+  ep_url: 'The link to the prospects Eliteprospects page which is shown to the user to allow them to have easy access to other seasons beyond the current one being scraped [string]',
-  league_id: 'If a player has a league id put it here, this is not used at the moment so it is optional (you can set it to null if preferable) [string]',
+  league_id: 'If a player has a league id put it here, some leagues require one in order to scrape the prospects [string]',
   statline_url: 'The url to the page/json data to scrape a players season statistics [string]',
   game_statline_url: 'The url to the page/json data to scrape a players individual played games [string]',
-  league: 'The shorthand version of the current league that the player is playing in (check the LEAGUE_CODES constant to see the available leagues) [string]',
+  league: 'The shorthand version of the current league that the player is playing in (check the LEAGUE_CODES constant to see the available leagues) [string]', }
-  ep_url: 'The link to the prospects Eliteprospects page which is shown to the user to allow them to have easy access to other seasons beyond the current one being scraped [string]', }
 ```